LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson19.rst

 - Explain what a one-way hash is, and why it presents greater security for storing sensitive user data
 - Describe the characteristics of a good one-way hash function
 - Write code that uses a provided hash function to hash sensitive data
-- Use salting to increase the security of a one-way hash
+- Describe how one-way hashes allow for passwords to be compared
-- Verify passwords by comparing hash values
+- Describe the general authentication flow for a web app
-- Describe how hashing can be used to prevent cookie tampering
+- Use Spring Security to enable basic authentication in a web app